mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

-Templates are so commonly used that Django provides a class that knows how to produce a proper response with nothing more than a template name.
+Templates are so commonly used that Django provides a class that knows how to produce a response with nothing more than a template name.

 An example looks like: